Epidemiology of bed bugs: United States

 Bed bugs have been reported in all 50 states.
 The U.S. National Pest Management Association reported a 71% increase in bed bug calls between 2000 and 2005.
 The Steritech Group, a pest-management company based in Charlotte, North Carolina, claimed that 25% of the 700 hotels they surveyed between 2002 and 2006 needed bed bug treatment.
 The resurgence led the United States Environmental Protection Agency to hold a National Bed Bug Summit in 2009.

 Numbers of reported incidents in New York City rose from 500 in 2004 to 10,000 in 2009 mostly in Brooklyn area.
 In August 2010, bed bugs were found in the Elle Fashion Hachette building in New York City.
 After suspected infestation, a beagle trained in sniffing bed bugs was used to confirm their presence.
 Office workers were told to work from home while the building was being treated.
 Although largely thought to only cause problems in less maintained and dirty environments, there is an increasing incidence of bed bugs for infesting indoor environments of high maintenance standards.

 One recent theory about bed bug reappearance is that they never truly disappeared from the United States, but may have been forced to alternative hosts.
 Consistent with this is the finding the bed bug DNA shows no evidence of an evolutionary bottleneck.
 Furthermore, investigators have found high populations of bed bugs at poultry facilities in Arkansas.
 Poultry workers at these facilities may be spreading bed bugs, unknowingly carrying them to their places of residence and elsewhere after leaving work.

 In November 2016 a media report noted that tropical bed bugs, Cimex hemipterus, which had been extirpated from the state during World War II, were discovered in Brevard County, Florida, and were expected to spread in distribution within the United States.

 Canada

 Bed bug infestations have been becoming an increasing issue in urban environments.
 In a Toronto, Canada study, the mean number of treatments required per affected location was highest at dormitories, hotels, homeless shelters, and rooming houses.
 Suspected reasons for this increase include increasing world travel, high exchange rates of residents, reluctance to use insecticides because of concerns regarding toxicity, and insecticide resistance.
 65 Toronto homeless shelters were surveyed and 31% reported past or present bed bug infestations.

-Developing world

-Bed bugs have historically been only a particular problem in developed countries in which they occur both in rural settings and urban setting associated with overcrowding.